 I came to clay many years ago, as so many do during Junior school, trying to retain my skills at evening school and short courses throughout my professional career.

-Over the last five years I have concentrated on using stoneware, earthenware and terracota, combining the pottery wheel with hand building skills to develop my own form.
+Over the last two years I have moved towardsthe use of porcelain and clay, using simple techniques to highlight the clay rather than glazes.
+Combining the pottery wheel with hand building skills to develop my own form.
 This remains in its infancy but I have recently learned the art of smoke firing, raku and electric horse hair firing techniques to compliment the pottery I make.
-I prefer the natural look and feel of stoneware, therefore keeping my glazing to a minimum, but my real passion is gardening and this year I have concentrated much of my work on teracotta for outdoor , functional use.
+I prefer the natural look and feel of stoneware, especially porcelain, keeping my glazing to a minimum.

-By using teracotta in many forms of garden vessels I can use the earth to highlight colous from the garden, having a practical and pleasing look to any garden.
-Most of my work is scattered in my garden for visitors to see but this year (2017) I will be displaying some of this work in Cambridge Open Studios.
+By using stoneware and porcelain in many forms of garden vessels I can use the earth to highlight colours from the garden, having a practical and pleasing look to any garden.
+Most of my work is scattered in my garden for visitors to see but this year (2021) I will be displaying some of this work in Cambridge Open Studios.
 Some of the work will be both practical and amusing.
-After joining Anglian Potters four years ago, I have become passionate about the use of clay as an art form along with the therapeutic properties of creativity.
-I am secretary for Anglian Potters
+After joining Anglian Potters six years ago, I have become passionate about the use of clay as an art form along with the therapeutic properties of creativity.

 - 01480 394947